 Chaotic Evil vs True Neutral

 There’s not a huge amount for these two alignments to agree on!
-True Neutral characters see Law and Order and Good and Evil as extreme positions which can all lead to negative consequences for individuals and society.
+True Neutral characters see Law and Order and Good and Evil as restrictive positions which can all lead to negative consequences for individuals and society.

 A True Neutral character takes the most pragmatic decision in each situation.
 This is usually the decision which most benefits them, but in the case of druids, this could be a decision that continues the balance between the forces in the world.